-- Evaluation includes but not limited to: Ability to follow direction from Race officials, knows flags meanings and safety. - .4 Heats and Features should be no more than 5 cars - .5 Club Class will not occur points for heat or feature races. - .6 Club Class would receive awards at each tour race and end of year banquet for participating drivers. - .7 Tech to consist of restrictor plates / slides, gear ratio, and weight.
+- Evaluation includes but not limited to: Ability to follow direction from Race officials, knows flags meanings and safety. - .4 Heats and Features should be no more than 5 cars

+.5 Club Class will not occur points for heat or feature races.

+.6 Club Class would receive awards at each tour race and end of year banquet for participating drivers.